EBRD-Bulb/bulb-project-introduction/README.md

 Dedicated business intelligence tool to track energy-efficient products procurement performance and make evidence-based decisions for future procurement planning and policy-making is developed.​

 5 contracting entities conducted 6 purchases of energy-sensitive products (345 bulbs) using the developed tools and methodologies.
-Total value of purchases is UAH 19 040,40.
-Financial lifecycle savings - ; Energy lifeclycle savings - ​
+Total value of purchases is EUR 571.
+Annual financial savings - EUR 2 341.
+Financial lifecycle savings - EUR 47 265; Annual energy savings - 1252 kWh.
+Energy lifeclycle savings - 25 275 kWh.​

 New approaches to energy-sensitive products procurement are widely promoted by the SoE “ProZorro”, SI CPB “Professional Procurement”, and other stakeholders.